 A few years ago when planning a trip to Disney World, I discovered the page where they list special events and tours.
 I was immediately intrigued.
 I did a bit a research (you can find reviews online) and decided to try it out.
 These can be a bit pricey (most require you to have purchased park admission in addition to the tour fee) and some don’t allow children under a certain age.
 However, if you find the idea of behind-the-scenes access and information appealing, I highly recommend looking into these tours.

 On our most recent trip in January, we took the Backstage Magic tour.
 We traveled via private motor coach for seven hours to behind-the-scenes locations including Creative Costuming (where they make and repair all costumes for all cast members) and the American Adventure show (and some of the first animatronics in the park).
 We also visited the Central Shops (where ride vehicles are repaired), walked through the utilidors under Magic Kingdom, and got to get an up close view of the floats for the Rivers of Light show in Animal Kingdom.
-A really nice touch on this tour was that although you aren’t allowed to take your own photos, the tour guides take photos for you at specific points throughout the tour and then email them to you.
+A really nice touch on this tour was that although you aren’t allowed to take your own photos at several of the stops, the tour guides take photos for you at specific points throughout the tour and then email them to you.
 This tour included lunch at Tiffins in Animal Kingdom.

 These are some of my top tips for visiting Walt Disney World in 2020.
 What tips would you share with someone planning an upcoming trip?